-\ Essential mechanical systems include: engine types, ignition, fuel, cooling, transmission, electrical and engine management.
+^{} Essential mechanical systems include: engine types, ignition, fuel, cooling, transmission, electrical and engine management.

-Criterion 5: plan, organise and complete automotive and mechanical projects and activities contribution and guides others to the successful completion of group practical tasks contribute to the successful completion of group practical tasks to the completion of group practical tasks provides a detailed written proposal for completion of a practical project which includes all required sections provides a written proposal for completion of a practical project which includes all required sections finishes a written proposal for completion of a practical project, as directed devises a realistic timeline when planning a project and effectively monitors and adjusts own progress to meet targets and milestones during implementation devises a timeline when planning a project and monitors own progress in relation to the timeline during implementation devises a timeline when planning a project and compares actual progress with timeline during implementation orally and in writing reflects on progress towards meeting goals, evaluates progress and plans future actions orally and in writing reflects on progress towards meeting goals and articulates ways in which goals can be met in the future orally and in writing reflects on progress towards meeting goals in a constructive manner considers, selects and uses strategies to manage and complete activities within established timelines. selects and uses strategies to perform tasks within established timelines. uses strategies as directed to perform tasks within established timelines.
+Criterion 5: plan, organise and complete automotive and mechanical projects and activities completion of group practical tasks of group practical tasks tasks provides a detailed written proposal for completion of a practical project which includes all required sections provides a written proposal for completion of a practical project which includes all required sections finishes a written proposal for completion of a practical project, as directed devises a realistic timeline when planning a project and effectively monitors and adjusts own progress to meet targets and milestones during implementation devises a timeline when planning a project and monitors own progress in relation to the timeline during implementation devises a timeline when planning a project and compares actual progress with timeline during implementation orally and in writing reflects on progress towards meeting goals, evaluates progress and plans future actions orally and in writing reflects on progress towards meeting goals and articulates ways in which goals can be met in the future orally and in writing reflects on progress towards meeting goals in a constructive manner considers, selects and uses strategies to manage and complete activities within established timelines. selects and uses strategies to perform tasks within established timelines. uses strategies as directed to perform tasks within established timelines.

-Rating A Rating B Rating C selects and uses appropriate workshop procedures for correctly undertaking mechanical work selects and uses appropriate workshop procedures from a given range when undertaking mechanical work adheres to workshop procedures for undertaking mechanical work as directed performs sub-tasks and monitors own performs sub-tasks and monitors their performs sub-tasks to contribute
+Rating A Rating B Rating C selects and uses appropriate wo procedures for correctly underta mechanical work ' I appropriate workshop adheres to workshop procedures for undertaking mechanical work as directed or performs sub-tasks and monitor contribution and guides others t performs sub-tasks to contribute to the completion of group practical 0